UTmathStudentsSlack/PublicFiles/README.md

 We are aiming to create a platform where students can efficiently gather seminar members, share materials, and exchange information with students of similar interests.
 Please make active use of it (please feel free to create more channels as needed, for example).
 ​
 We have ***other Slack workspaces*** which aim to enhance interdisciplinary communication between the students of several areas.
 See #資料共有 for the information and the invitation links.
+Note: Due to the changes to Slack's free plan, these links are currently invisible.
 ​
 ## [1 The policies on invitation]
 The following are the policies on inviting new members;